MissVeronica/um-promote-users-role/README.md

 ## Updates
 1. Version 1.0.0
 2. Version 1.1.0 Code update to avoid a PHP Warning.
+3. Version 1.2.0 Update for UM 2.6.7

+## Installation
-3. Download the ZIP file and install as a WP Plugin
+Download the zip file and install as a WP Plugin, activate the plugin.